Lorna Brown (artist)

 Lorna Brown (born 1958) is a Canadian artist, curator and writer.
 Her work focuses on public space, social phenomena such as boredom, and institutional structures and systems.

 Background

 Lorna Brown was born in Oxbow, Saskatchewan, Canada.
 She started exhibiting her work in 1984.
-Brown taught studio and critical studies which includes art, design and media history, humanities, and social science courses at Emily Carr Institute of Art and Design and Simon Fraser University's School for Contemporary Arts from 1989-1999.
-From 1999-2004, Brown was the director and curator of Artspeak, one of many Canadian artist-run centres in Vancouver, B.C. and is currently the Associate Director/Curator at the Morris and Helen Belkin Art Gallery at the University of British Columbia.
+Brown taught studio and critical studies which includes art, design and media history, humanities, and social science courses at Emily Carr Institute of Art and Design and Simon Fraser University's School for Contemporary Arts from 1989–1999.
+From 1999–2004, Brown was the director and curator of Artspeak, one of many Canadian artist-run centres in Vancouver, British Columbia, and is currently the Associate Director/Curator at the Morris and Helen Belkin Art Gallery at the University of British Columbia.